0penAGI/oss/README.md

 ---

 **"We are not building machines that think.
-We are building mirrors that reflect our own consciousness back to us."** - 0penAGI Manifesto
+We are building mirrors that reflect our own consciousness back to us."** - 0penAGI

 [![0penAGI](https://img.shields.io/badge/Powered%20by-0penAGI-purple)](https://github.com/0penAGI)
 [![Made with Love](https://img.shields.io/badge/Made%20with-❤️-red)](https://github.com/0penAGI/oss)